Brahmavartika-108/Calculator-Application/README.md

 # Calculator Application

-Welcome to **Utsa's Calculator**, a simple and user-friendly calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+Welcome to **Calculator Application**, a simple and user-friendly calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 This calculator app is designed to provide a seamless experience with an intuitive interface.

 🌐 **Application Link**:
 [Utsa's Calculator](file:///F:/Placements/WEB%20DEVELOPMENT/Utsa's%20Calculator/index.html)